Skip to main content

 • music

 The music in the game has received widespread acclaim, with many players praising its catchy, nostalgic chiptune style that enhances the overall experience.
-Reviewers highlight the soundtrack as a standout feature, often finding themselves humming the tunes long after playing, and appreciate how it complements the game's charming pixel art and retro aesthetic.
-Overall, the music is described as engaging, well-produced, and a significant factor in the game's appeal, making it a must-experience element for players.
+Reviewers highlight the soundtrack as a standout feature, often describing it as "amazing" and "top-notch," contributing significantly to the game's charm and fun factor.
+Despite some criticisms regarding gameplay issues, the music remains a consistent highlight that players find themselves humming long after playing.

 • “The soundtrack is particularly notable; I can't get the songs out of my head now.”

-• “The sound design is great, the soundtrack slaps hard, and the whole motif of a glitchy lost piece of software is super interesting and charming.”
+• “The sound design is great, the soundtrack slaps hard, the whole motif of a glitchy lost piece of software is super interesting and charming, and the animations/art style are the icing on this charming Soviet-inspired cake.”

 • “Wasn't too into the brown scale art and the horribly loud music that you change till after this intro.”